-This is the story of a 20′ sailboat manufactured in Norway in 1956 by the Ejvinds Company.
+This is the story of the Norway boat, a 20′ sailboat manufactured in Norway in 1956 by the Ejvinds Company.
 This boat sailed from Iceland to the east coast of Canada, then down to Miami.
 From Miami, it sailed south to St. Croix and the Virgin Islands.
 After a few years in St. Croix it was brought to the Florida Keys 1967 and had two or three different owners.
-I purchased it in the Florida Keys in 2003 and brought it to my home in Murray, Kentucky for restoration.
+I purchased the Norway boat in the Florida Keys in 2003 and brought it to my home in Murray, Kentucky for restoration.
 Continue reading

 By Jeff Wright — Vice President of Technical Services

 While most of our customers are successful when using WEST SYSTEM Epoxy to repair a damaged fiberglass laminate, we have become familiar with some common errors that are easily preventable.
 These mistakes are made by both professionals and amateurs.
 The information discussed in this article is available in our Fiberglass Boat Repair Manual and WEST SYSTEM User Manual, and on the WEST SYSTEM website.
 Continue reading